 However, some tokens like OETH minimize this risk by offering instant liquidity and maintaining a strong peg with 100% ETH collateral backing it.

 Liquidity is another important factor.
 If there aren’t enough buyers or sellers in the market for a liquid staking token, it could become hard to trade or sell it.
-This is especially concerning in times of high market volatility.
+This is especially concerning for liquid staking tokens without support for direct collateral redemptions.

 Overall, the risks of liquid staking tokens are generally considered low, especially when compared to other DeFi investments.
 However, the risks associated with liquid staking tokens also vary depending on the specific tokens and DeFi protocols you choose.